 Mr. Ibarra is an acclaimed speaker and author, publishing his first book in 2015 titled Mickeyisms: 30 Tips for Success.
 His most recent book, Latino Leaders Speak: Personal Stories of Struggle and Triumph, published by Arte Publico Press, features 33 keynote addresses delivered at the Latino Leaders Luncheon Series since 2004.

-Jayna is the Director of Communications and Events at the Ibarra Strategy Group, where she serves clients’ public affairs and outreach needs on a diverse portfolio of issues including telecommunications, Latino advocacy, education, and social causes.
-Jayna specializes in digital marketing, internal and external communications, public relations, and project management to her client work.
-Jayna is responsible for strategic planning and knowledge dissemination and outreach to the key audiences that we seek to influence.
-She works primarily with our non-profit client, the Latino Leaders Network focused on organizing and executing signature programs, strategic alliances, impact campaigns, and digital initiatives.
-Jayna is based in Washington, but works with stakeholders from all over the country.
-She entered this field to support organizations and leaders to do their best work and to help create conditions for social change.
+Jayna is a Senior Associate at the Ibarra Strategy Group, where she serves clients’ public affairs and outreach needs on a diverse portfolio of issues including telecommunications, Latino advocacy, education, and social causes.
+Jayna specializes in digital marketing, communications, strategic alliances, and intergovernmental affairs to develop and execute strategic stakeholder engagement plans that align with non-profit and corporate clients’ policy and business objectives.
 Prior to joining ISG, Jayna volunteered for Sari Hati, an Indonesia-based NGO focused on fostering a supportive environment for children and adults with special needs, where she coordinated an advocacy campaign at local and international levels.
 Along with her work abroad, Jayna was a federal affairs fellow for the League of United Latin American Citizens (LULAC) national office, where she worked toward strengthening Latino advocacy and leadership.
 Jayna graduated from the University of California, Irvine with a degree in Anthropology focused on race, ethnicity, and the politics of difference; and Cultural competence in U.S. biomedicine.